mgechev/revive/README.md

    Exclude=["src/somepkg/*.go", "TEST"]
 ```

-You can use following exclude patterns
+You can use the following exclude patterns

 1. full paths to files `src/pkg/mypkg/some.go`
 2. globs `src/**/*.pb.go`
 3. regexes (should have prefix ~) `~\.(pb|auto|generated)\.go$`
 4. well-known `TEST` (same as `**/*_test.go`)
 5. special cases:
-  a. `*` and `~` patterns exclude all files (same effect than disabling the rule)
+  a. `*` and `~` patterns exclude all files (same effect as disabling the rule)
   b. `""` (empty) pattern excludes nothing

-> NOTE: do not mess with `exclude` that can  be used at top level of TOML file, that mean "exclude package patterns", not "exclude file patterns"
+> NOTE: do not mess with `exclude` that can  be used at the top level of TOML file, that means "exclude package patterns", not "exclude file patterns"

 ## Available Rules